Who is Commons Speaker John Bercow?

 In 2017, he sparked a debate by speaking out against US President Donald Trump being allowed to address Parliament, saying "opposition to racism and sexism" were "hugely important considerations".

 This sparked a backlash from from some Conservatives, who accused him of straying beyond his politically-neutral brief.

 He also faced claims of bias over Brexit, after he told students in 2017 that he had voted to stay in the EU.

 He has dismissed claims he had displayed an anti-Brexit sticker in his car, insisting it belonged to his wife Sally and she was "entitled to her views" as she was "not the chattel of her husband".

-In May, his former private secretary Angus Sinclair told BBC Newsnight the Speaker shouted and swore at him, and attempted to physically intimidate him.
+His former private secretary, Angus Sinclair, told BBC Newsnight the Speaker shouted and swore at him, and attempted to physically intimidate him.

 Another former senior official, David Leakey, said Mr Bercow created a climate of "fear and intimidation".

 At the time, his spokesman said there was "no substance" to Mr Sinclair's allegations and that while he had had "fundamental disagreements" with Mr Leakey, they had "interacted adequately after that".

 Asked about the allegations in the Commons, Mr Bercow responded: "I have a superb team of dedicated, effective and long-serving staff, five of whom have served me for a collective total of over 40 years.

 "I am also happy to confirm that the great majority of people who have left my service have done so on perfectly amicable terms."